Skip to main content

 http://localhost:8080/api/v1/categories/cat_abc123

-You can set the category on up to 500 transactions in a single request.
+Set the category on up to 500 transactions in a single request.
+Each item pairs a transaction with its target category, so you can assign different categories in one call.

 curl -X POST \